 Instructions

-- Preheat oven to 400 degrees.
-Prepare a sheet pan by lining with parchment paper.
+- Preheat your oven to 400 degrees F. Prepare a sheet pan by lining it with parchment paper.
 (I used two baking sheets.)
 Generously coat parchment paper with non stick cooking spray.

 - Lay the potato wedges, cut side down in rows.
 Do not allow the wedges to touch or overlap.